cloudflare/cloudflare-docs/content/fundamentals/data-products/analytics-integrations/new-relic/index.md

 ### Security

-Get insights on threats to your websites and applications, including number of threats taken action on by the WAF, threats over time, top threat countries, and more.
+Get insights on threats to your websites and applications, including number of threats taken action on by the Web Application Firewall (WAF), threats over time, top threat countries, and more.

 ![Cloudflare Network security metrics screen](/fundamentals/static/images/new-relic/dashboard/dash-2.png)